-The fall line keeps changing with the terrain, it is not always "down towards the bottom" as the slope may have features like rollers and "fall aways".
+The fall line keeps changing with the terrain, it is not always "down towards the bottom", as the slope may have features like rollers and "fall aways".

 Don't confuse, however, being in the fall line with being "at the gate" in racing.
 Being in the fall line simply means skis pointing straight down the hill, which on a course usually happens somewhere above the gate.

 Sometimes you will hear the imaginary line drawn from the gate down referred to as the fall line, i.e. the opposite of the riseline++ but that's infrequent and not what most mean by it.
 However, the reverse is true - the "rise line" is the line pointing straight up the hill from the gate.